makeabilitylab/physcomp/sensors/hall-effect.md

 Electricity and magnetism have long captured human interest but were considered separate phenomena.
 It wasn't until the late 19th century when James Maxwell published [*A Treatise on Electricity and Magnetism*](https://en.wikipedia.org/wiki/A_Treatise_on_Electricity_and_Magnetism), which united electricity and magnetism into one interrelated force: electromagnetism.

-But key questions remained, including, most relevantly for us: how do **magnets** interact with** electric current**?
+But key questions remained, including, most relevantly for us: how do **magnets** interact with **electric current**?

 Enter Edwin Hall.
-As a PhD student at Johns Hopkins in 1879, Hall discovered the "Hall effect", which is the production of a voltage difference across an electrical conductor **transverse** to the electric current when a magnetic field is applied ([Wikipedia](https://en.wikipedia.org/wiki/Hall_effect#Discovery)).
+As a PhD student at Johns Hopkins in 1879, Hall discovered the "Hall effect", which is the production of a small voltage difference across an electrical conductor **transverse** to the electric current when a magnetic field is applied ([Wikipedia](https://en.wikipedia.org/wiki/Hall_effect#Discovery)).
 This [animation](https://youtu.be/wpAA3qeOYiI) by "How to Mechatronics" helps demonstrate the effect:

 ![Animation of Hall Effect](/assets/movies/HallEffectAnimation_HowToMechatronics-Optimized.gif) Animation from ["How to Mechatronics"](https://youtu.be/wpAA3qeOYiI)